aquanox/SubsystemBrowserPlugin/README.md

 With Subsystems being a great tool, Unreal Engine Editor does not have a default method to visualize them or allow changing their properties at runtime.

-The Subsystem Browser Plugin comes to rescue with a dedicated panel displaying active subsystems and enabling viewing and editing of their properties.
+Plugin provides a dedicated Subsystem Browser panel to display active subsystems with property editor.

+New Subsystem Settings panel provides an easy way to interact with config properties within Subsystem-derived classes without need to create a standalone UDeveloperSettings class.

 ## Key Features